Cant-Git-Right/NotoriousRNG/README.md

 One cool thing about using our computers’ randomness is the portability.
 Every computer, assuming it has an associated storage disk, can implement this method.

 The method I have developed is called the Notorious RNG.
 I have implemented it in java to add additional portability.
 You can find the java file in the com > Conveau > Crypteau folder.
-The name of the java file and class is NotoriousRNG.
+The name of the file and class is NotoriousRNG.

 The physical randomness of computer operations can be observed by the variable amount of time it takes to perform a constant set of operations.  **In order to best utilize the randomness of our computers, we want to use the highest-resolution time that we can acquire.**  In java, I’m using System.*nanoTime()*.
 We may get down to nanosecond resolution, however that won’t be the case for every computer.
 Therefore, we must first check our system-dependent resolution of System.*nanoTime()*, and make sure we use only the resolution that we are given.
 This is because we will eventually be doing % 2 to get a random bit, which will be variable only if we use only the digits in System.*nanoTime()* that are within the provided resolution.
 (It may have sounded like I added one too many ‘only’s in the last sentence, but, like Kelsea Ballerini, I didn’t.)
 I account for this with the *checkNanoTime()* method, which I then run at the end of each of the constructors.